hellohaptik/HaptikLib-iOS/Integration Guides/Integration.md

 ### VI.
 User Signup Flow

 To continue from the User Authentication, the signUp object is now passed to Haptik for signing up the user.
 Signing up the user is an API call and can take up some time.
-HaptikLib provides two different ways for that, one with a customised loading screen and other without it.
+Haptik provides two different ways for that, one with a customised loading screen and other without it.

 ###### Type I  (Without Loading Screen)

-HaptikLib defines a method that takes up the `HPSignUpObject` and returns the a `UIViewController` instance for you to push in the completion after the user has successfully signed up.
+Haptik defines a method that takes up the `HPSignUpObject` and returns the a `UIViewController` instance for you to push in the completion after the user has successfully signed up.
 The completion is returned on `mainQueue` by default.

 Here an example: